WELCOME TO HIGH SCHOOL!

 Incoming freshmen will begin their transition process to Bismarck High School during the winter of their 8th grade year.

-- January 30th at 6pm in the Knaak gym - There will be a Incoming Freshman Open House for parents/ students.
+- January 25, 2021 at 5:00 & 6:00pm in the Auditorium - There will be a Incoming Freshman Open House for parents/ students.
 This is an opportunity to get information about the registration process; learn about high school course offerings; get advice about preparing for college.
+If you missed this night, attached is the information that was discussed Incoming Freshman Presentation

 - Jan/Feb of students' 8th grade year:BHS counselors will assist students in registering for their upcoming high-school courses